plone/training/features.rst

     That way you can access databases you get from customers where you have no Plone user.

-    To add a new user in Plone, click on the name :guilabel:`admin` in the top right corner and then on :guilabel:`Site setup`.
+    To add a new user in Plone, click on the user icon at the bottom of the left vertical bar and then on :guilabel:`Site setup`.
 This is Plone's control panel.
 You can also access it by browsing to http://localhost:8080/Plone/@@overview-controlpanel

     Click on :guilabel:`Users and Groups` and add a user.
-If you'd have configured a mail server, Plone could send you a mail with a link to a form where you can choose a password.
+If had configured a mail server, Plone could send you a mail with a link to a form where you can choose a password.
 We set a password here because we haven't yet configured a mail server.

     Make this user with your name an administrator.